christiannwamba/herm-workshop/content/03-move-to-the-cloud/33-build-and-deploy-a-docker-container-to-the-cloud.md

 ![](https://paper-attachments.dropbox.com/s_CF587C16DBFCB550886E57AB2E7BCFF7611E95AB7F653D7F40F3C3CC5B40D207_1581923868712_image.png)

-Remember when we deleted environmental variables from the production compose file, the database url was NOT the only config that we removed.
+Remember when we moved environmental variables from the docker compose file, the database url was NOT the only config that we moved to an environmental file.
 One of those configs tells Hasura to expose the Hasura console to the public.
 These are the two configs we removed alongside the database config:

 ```yml
 HASURA_GRAPHQL_ENABLE_CONSOLE: "true"